ternite/dokuwiki-plugin-mediathumbnails/README.md

 # dokuwiki-plugin-mediathumbnails
-Extracts a thumbnail from media files (ODT, DOCX, PPTX, etc.) in a media library and shows it on the wiki page.
+Extracts a thumbnail from media files (ODT, DOCX, PPTX, PDF, JPG, etc.) in a media library and shows it on the wiki page.

 All documentation for this plugin can be found at [https://www.dokuwiki.org/plugin:mediathumbnails](https://www.dokuwiki.org/plugin:mediathumbnails)